FunkeCoder23/BattelleCTF/Goat/README.md

-## Feed the Magical Goat
+[TOC]

-### Intro
+# Feed the Magical Goat

-Once upon a time, there was a little reverse engineer who found a special bell.
+> Once upon a time, there was a little reverse engineer who found a special bell.
 When the bell was struck, they say a magical billy goat appeared looking for food.
 Everyone knows billy goats will eat anything, but this is all the little reverse engineer had lying around.

 | .Inorganic  | .Magical objects        | .Organic    | .Sources of infinite energy  |
 | ----------- | ----------------------- | ----------- | ---------------------------- |